 Change your expectations

 Don’t compare your home, your family with your sister, girlfriend or neighbor — the challenges are very real and often debilitating.
 So stop trying to keep your home as clutter-free as them, especially since we know that when a parent has ADHD, there a good chance one or more of their children will have ADHD (it’s highly genetic).

 Women are notoriously hard on themselves about reaching out for help.
 We have this mindset that we should be able to juggle everything on our own, but with ADHD in the mix, it’s a necessity, not a luxury, to get help such as house cleaning, tutoring for the kids (even if just helping them get their homework done), etc.

 Find other moms with ADHD so you don’t feel so alone.
-The big CHADD conference is coming to Atlanta, Georgia, in November.
+The annual CHADD conference takes place every November in Atlanta, Georgia (this year, it’s Nov.
+8-11).
 You’d meet a lot of moms with ADHD there and also learn from top experts in the field.
-[Note: Matlen will be one of the experts presenting at the 2017 Annual International Conference on ADHD, aka CHADD, in Atlanta, Georgia to be held between Nov.
-9 and 12.]

 This post is part of a sponsored advertising collaboration.
 A version of this article was originally published in September 2017.